 Yes.
 However, like many things in life, there is a trend toward specialization or limiting one's practice.
 Some attorneys are more familiar with prenuptial agreements than others.

 Additionally, most attorneys cannot do an agreement for both parties.
 There is an inherent conflict of interest in representing both parties.
 Typically one party will hire an attorney to do a prenuptial agreement, and that attorney will then send it to the other party and the other party can secure the services of his or her own attorney, or choose not to secure the services of an attorney.

 If you leave something out, a prenuptial agreement can be amended or modified in the future.
 Most agreements provide that they may be modified only in writing.
 This is to eliminate any misunderstandings.

 Premarital agreements are like any other legal contract, and every now and then somebody gets the smart idea of trying to commit fraud upon their spouse.

 For example, say a couple has been married for 30 years and have a prenuptial agreement.
 One spouse is secretly considering a divorce and entices the other party into changing the original agreement.
 Once the original agreement is changed, he or she promptly files for divorce.
 In this situation, the party secretly contemplating the divorce can probably expect to hear that the amendment or change was obtained as a result of fraud and should not be enforced by the court.

 Keep in mind when you step in front of a court, judges do not generally like people who commit fraud.

-With over 40 years of experience in family law, John K. Grubb assists clients in the Houston area with divorce and other family law issues.
-To find out more or contact John, please visit www.johnkgrubb.com
+With over 40 years of experience in family law, John K. Grubb assisted clients in the Houston area with divorce and other family law issues.
+John is now retired.

 Below you can find other articles on prenuptial and post-nuptial agreements that will provide more information: